epatso/la-kenak/README.md

 La-kenak is an open source project that is licensed under GPLv3 Lisence (the files and calculations).
 All the libraries keep their lisencing.

 ### Ready to use release - Dependancies on install
-Keep in mind that this is written in a server side language (php) with a mysql database behind so this has to be inside a websserver environment with PHP>5.4.
-Apache is needed and phpmydmin makes life easier.
+Keep in mind that this is written in a server side language (php) with a mysql database behind so this has to be inside a websserver environment with PHP.
+Also Apache is a good option
+and phpmydmin makes life easier for mysql entries.
 So under windows install it using xampp or mampp or any other web server.

 A ready to use version (out of the box for ex. in a usb stick) will be provided soon.

+- PHP version >5.4 (as PDO was used in medoo)
+- mysql
+- javascript enabled browsers (all browsers are supported exept old explorer)
+- webgl capable browser for the 3d building menu
+-

 ### Image Credits
 - [Iconarchive](http://www.iconarchive.com/)